apache/incubator-pegasus-website/_community/proposal.md

-Apart from the performance requirements, we also need the abilities of our storage system to ensure multiple-level data safety, fast data migration between data centers, online load balancing and partition split.
+Apart from the performance requirements, we also need the abilities of our storage system to ensure multiple-level data safety, fast data migration between data centers, online load balancing and dynamic partition split.

 After investigating the existing storage systems in the open-source world, we could hardly find a suitable solution to satisfy all the requirements.
 So the journey of Pegasus begins.

-## Proposal

-We propose to contribute the Pegasus codebase and associated artifacts (e.g. documentation, web-site content etc.) to the Apache Software Foundation, and aim to build an open community around Pegasus’s continued development in the ‘Apache Way’.

-### Overview of Pegasus

-Pegasus’s implementation consists of the following parts:

-Pegasus Server:

 ### Rationale

+Pegasus is a mature, active project that has been widely adopted in XiaoMi.
+After our initial open source project release in 2017, we have seen a great amount of interest across a diverse set of users and companies.

+Our experiences at committers and PMC members on other Apache projects have convince us that having a long-term home at Apache foundation would be a great fit for the project, to ensure that processes and procedures are in place to keep project and community “healthy” and free of any commercial, political or legal faults.

+### Initial Goal

+- Move the existing codebase, website, documentation, and mailing lists to Apache-hosted infrastructure.
+- Work with the infrastructure team to implement and approve our code review, build, and testing workflows in the context of the ASF.
+- Incremental development and releases per Apache guidelines.

 ## Current Status